Expansion of Heathrow Airport: 2009 third runway and additional terminal plan

-Northwest runway
+2013 Northwest runway plan

 In July 2013, the airport submitted three new proposals for expansion to the Airports Commission, which was established to review airport capacity in south-east England.
 The commission was chaired by Howard Davies who, at the time of his appointment was in the employ of GIC Private Limited and a member of its International Advisory Board.
 Since 2012, GIC Private Limited has been one of Heathrow's principal owners.
 Davies resigned these positions upon confirmation of his appointment to lead the Airports Commission, although it has been observed that he failed to identify these interests when invited to complete the commission's register of interests.
 Each of the three proposals that were to be considered by the Commission involved the construction of a third runway, to either the north, the north-west or the south-west of the current airport site.

 The Commission released its interim report in December 2013.
 This shortlisted three options: